thoughtstem/Summer2019/Kata-Collections/my-memes-katas/README.md

 ## Vision

-A variety of katas with varying difficulty that teach how to make memes using blank meme templates provided in the assets folder.
+A variety of katas with varying difficulty that teach how to make memes with images using blank meme templates and blank GIF templates provided in the assets folder.

 There should a minimum of __7 kata sets__ containing __7__ easy katas, __7__ medium katas, and __7__ hard katas, totalling to a minimum of 21 katas. __NOTE:__ _This __does not__ mean that there should not be more than 21.
 Interns want to have more katas, so that we can build a solid collection!_